 In his own defense, Alamo said God ordered polygamy and that “consent is puberty.”
 Shortly thereafter, he got the maximum sentence of 175 years.
 He also owed $7.9 million in back taxes.

-For six months after Susan’s demise, Tony kept his wife’s embalmed remains on display at their Arkansas compound.
-He promised devotees that if they prayed hard enough, Susan would be resurrected.
+For six months after Susan’s demise, Tony kept his wife’s embalmed remains on display in her casket at their Arkansas compound.
+Her corpse was only relocated to a mausoleum when the smell became too much to bear.
+Alamo had promised devotees that if they prayed hard enough, Susan would be resurrected.
 Some of them, somewhere, must still be waiting.
 Now they can wait for Tony, too.

 Main photo: Tony Alamo and Susan Alamo, 1972/screenshot [YouTube]